humantorch/how-to-scott/README.md

 ## What (I think) I do well

 1. Context, not control.
 I will rarely – if ever – outright _tell_ you what to do.
-I'm not interested in giving you _orders,_ I'm much more interested in giving you _control._ Take ten minutes to [watch this video](https://www.youtube.com/watch?v=OqmdLcyES_Q) for a better idea of what I mean.
+I'm not interested in giving you _orders,_ I'm much more interested in making sure you have _ownership._ Take ten minutes to [watch this video](https://www.youtube.com/watch?v=OqmdLcyES_Q) for a better idea of what I mean.
 1. Understand our customers' needs and pivot quickly to adapt our strategies when they're not aligned.
 1. Avoid micromanagement.